Employee experience management doesn't work. (Here's why)

 No matter how quickly we thought the workplace was changing, nothing can compare to the seismic shift experienced in 2020.

 The events of 2020, triggered by the global COVID-19 pandemic, turned the traditional workplace on its head.
-Overnight, most office-based roles became remote, and millions of workers worldwide were furloughed while organizations and governments figured out how to tackle the fast-changing crisis.
+Overnight, most office-based roles became remote, and millions of workers worldwide were furloughed while organisations and governments figured out how to tackle the fast-changing crisis.
 The pandemic is continuing to cause major disruption across the world and is likely to be a permanent feature of life going forward.
 We need to be comfortable with constant and unexpected change.

 Technology is impacting every industry sector and corner of society in deep and profound ways.
-This is radically changing supply chains, sales channels, production costs and the very structure of how organizations are shaped.
+This is radically changing supply chains, sales channels, production costs and the very structure of how organisations are shaped.

 The shift to more flexible remote, hybrid ways of working is redefining how we connect and collaborate.
 In turn, this shapes how we support people when working, with a marked shift from synchronous methods (meetings) to asynchronous (online workspaces and threaded discussions).
 The HR function itself is currently too siloed and needs to be more aligned and cross-functional in the way it supports and manages learning, engagement and performance across the business.

-The organization is now porous - the workplace experience is not just about employees.
+The organisation is now porous - the workplace experience is not just about employees.
 It is imperative to include the extended enterprise which represents a much more diverse blend of workers who are full-time, part-time, contractors, even those in our sales channels and supply chains.

 The skills we have today are not the skills we need tomorrow.
 The skills gap - or more accurately a skills chasm - requires a radical reskilling response over the next decade in order to remain relevant.